 I am a journalist and director of the Institute for Media and Communication Policy, a Berlin and Cologne-based think tank providing research and advice on media, political communication, and digitization.
 As a strategy consultant, I advise selected organizations on issues relating to strategy development, innovation, and communication.

-Politics, strategy, and communication are not only key topics, but also a driving motivation of my work:
+Politics, strategy, and communications are not only key topics, but also a driving motivation behind my work:

 Because democratic politics is inconceivable without communication – publicity, debate and control by public opinion.

 Because democratic publics cannot be taken for granted, but rather rest on certain preconditions: on policies which ensure pluralism and effectively counter “democracy hacking”, on a strong, innovative media, and on an informed and “news-literate” citizenry.